 The MCAT’s ability to predict who’s going to perform in medical school:

 - According to a survey conducted by Kaplan, the most frequent application killer among admissions officers is a low MCAT score.

-- High GPA scores are good but they are not standardized because it depends on factors like the program you’re in and the teachers you choose.
+- High GPA scores are good, but they are not standardized.
+GPA depends on factors like the program you’re in and the teachers you choose.

 - The MCAT is the only number that is on a standard scale for every student.

 What if you’re just not a good test taker?

 - Unfortunately, you have to take the MCAT.